Santa Clara Valley Healthcare Financial Assistance: Free Care to 400% FPL + Discounts to 650% FPL (2026 Guide)

 California law provides strong protections for patients eligible for financial assistance:

-- No wage garnishment against FA-eligible patients
+- No wage garnishment against patients eligible for financial assistance

 - No liens on homes for medical debt